BattletechModders/CustomBundle/CustomUnits/Readme.txt

 									 it will place waypoint this position instead of destination point allowing you set more complicated trajectory i strongly suggest you to forbid partial movement for VTOLs and LAMs in airmech mode
 									 NOTE: it would not be able to set new waypoint if you have less than PartialMovementGuardDistance (default 15.0) movepoints left
+      "AllowPartialSprint": true - if true partial movement for this unit is allowed while sprinting.
+Default value <!PartialMovementOnlyWalkByDefault>, corresponding stat name "CUAllowPartialSprint".
+									NOTE: if AllowPartialSprint is false and AllowPartialMovement is true unit allowed to partial move only while walking if AllowPartialSprint is not set and PartialMovementOnlyWalkByDefault is true allowed to partial move only while walking if AllowPartialSprint is not set and PartialMovementOnlyWalkByDefault is false allowed to partial move only while walking and sprinting
+      "AllowRotateWhileJump": true - if true unit is allowed to rotate while jumping.
+Default value <AllowRotateWhileJumpByDefault>, corresponding stat name "CUAllowRotateWhileJump".
 	  "MoveClamp": 0.3,       - this value controls inertia of unit.
 Unit move distance can't be greater [move distance prev. round] + MoveClamp*Speed and less [move distance prev. round] - MoveClamp*Speed.
 Only for AI.
 For Pathing: true value should be between 0.2 and 0.5.
                                 For Pathing: true default value 0.2.
 For others  default 0 (mean not apply at all).